This theme is not as well known as famous athletes or singers.

 - The multitude of options available, while the theme is free of charge.

-- OceanWP is fast and efficient, as announced.
+- OceanWP is fast and efficient, as advertised.

 - A theme that respects WordPress and SEO code standards.